Flowcharts

 Input Output Symbol

-IO blocks involved the transfer of information between the real world and the program.
+Input/Output (IO) blocks show when information moves between the real world and the program.

-Input is when information is entered into the program and can involve:
+Input is when information goes into the program, such as:

-Output is when the computer renders information for the outside world and can involved:
+Output is when the computer sends information out, such as:

 • printing on paper